-CPD OUTPUT: Output indicators Baseline Target Current status (month/year) Output marcators (2018) (2023) Current status (montri/year) 2.1.1: Number of cities/urban centres with operational Solid 0 3 Waste Management Plans The project has supported the development of three letters of agreement (LOA) for PNH, SHV and SRP for plastic waste management.
+Output indicators Baseline (2018) Target (2023) Current status (month/year) 2.1.1: Number of cities/urban centres with operational Solid 0 3 Waste Management Plans The project has supported the development of three letters of agreement (LOA) for PNH, SHV and SRP for plastic waste management.
 The LoAs cover priority actions for reducing and recycling plastic waste, working together with government stakeholders, businesses, schools and local communities.
-LoAs are not part of the operational waste management plans per se, yet it is envisaged the priority actions in the LOAs are to be eventually incorporated into the three-year rolling investment plans for each province. ☐ delivery exceeds plan ☐ delivery in line with pl ⊠ delivery bel ow plan
+LoAs are not part of the operational waste management plans per se, yet it is envisaged the priority actions in the LOAs are to be eventually incorporated into the three-year rolling investment plans for each province. delivery exceeds plan an ⊠ delivery bel ow plan •